-The Company intends to focus future efforts in Uzbekistan on developing new contracts such as the Chegara PEC and on potential exploration activities.
-The North Urtabulak project is a late stage re-development and incremental production project on an old field and the Company has used this project as a base to develop additional projects and build a significant business presence in Uzbekistan.
+As previously reported the Company intends to focus future efforts in Uzbekistan on developing new contracts such as the Chegara PEC and on potential exploration activities.
+The North Urtabulak project is a late stage redevelopment and incremental production project on an old field and the Company has used this project as a base to develop additional projects and build a significant business presence in Uzbekistan.
 Currently these new projects include the Chegara PEC (Chegara is a much less developed, producing field located to the south of North Urtabulak) and a potential exploration block in the North Ustyurt basin (which is south of the Doris discovery in the same basin in Kazakhstan and which the Company believes has considerable exploration potential).

-In November 2011, the Company announced it had signed an MOU with UNG, establishing a programme for Tethys to obtain a new PEC on an existing oilfield in Uzbekistan ó the Chegara Group of fields.
-Currently the Field Development Plan (FDP) is being finalised after which the Feasibility Study (FS) will be finished with the results of this being inserted into the new PEC which is currently being negotiated with UNG.
+In November 2011, the Company announced it had signed an MOU with UNG, establishing a programme for Tethys to obtain a new PEC on an existing oilfield in Uzbekistan 6 the Chegara Group of fields.
+The Company subsequently announced on May 16, 2012, that its wholly owned subsidiary Chegara Production Limited had signed a Production Enhancement Contract ("PEC") for a new oil field, the Chegara Group of Fields ("Chegara"), in Uzbekistan.
+The contract will become effective following standard regulatory approvals, which include the issuance of a Presidential Decree and the completion of a Feasibility Study.
+Currently the Field Development Plan (FDP) is being finalised after which the Feasibility Study (FS) will be finished with the results of this being inserted into the new PEC.
 The Chegara Group of fields is located in the same geographical area as North Urtabulak.
 The Chegara Group of fields is less developed than North Urtabulak, and Tethys believes that these fields offer significant potential for additional oil production in the short term.

 In February 2012, the Company announced it had signed an additional MOU with UNG.
 The objective of this MOU was to continue providing the framework for a Joint Study and facilitate the negotiation process for an Exploration Agreement relating to certain exploration blocks in the North Ustyurt Basin of Uzbekistan.
+On May 16, 2012 it was announced that a Memorandum of Understanding had been signed, which agreed a timetable for the potential signing of an Exploration Agreement for a highly prospective Exploration block.